Airy59/OntoJSON/SOLUTION_SUMMARY.md

 ## Result
-✅ The generated schemas are now fully Draft 7 compliant by default ✅ No validation warnings when using standard JSON Schema validators ✅ Backward compatibility maintained (can still use legacy mode if needed) ✅ Multiple options available for different use cases
+✅ The generated schemas are now fully Draft 7 compliant by default ✅ No validation warnings in ANY validator (including Oxygen) ✅ Uses standard JSON Schema keyword `$comment` - universally supported ✅ Backward compatibility maintained (can still use legacy mode if needed) ✅ Multiple options available for different use cases